 TGba Editor: Instruction: Add the following sentence in subclause 9.4.2.265 (WUR Discover element) after 10th paragraph as shown below:

+The WUR Discovery Period Present subfield is set to 1 if the WUR Discovery Period is present in the WUR AP subfield and is set to 0, otherwise.

 TGba Editor: Instruction: Add the following sentence in subclause 9.4.2.265 (WUR Discover element) after 13th paragraph as shown below:

+The WUR Discovery Period field contains the number of time units (TUs) between consecutive WUR Discovery frames transmitted by a WUR AP STA.